 This blog post was co-authored with Amitoj Singh, Product Manager for Adobe Technical Communication tools at Adobe.

-As always, the detailed release notes for all updates are available here.
+We have also ironed out a total of 43 bugs, glitches, issues.
+As always, the detailed release notes listing all changes and fixes are available here.

 What’s new and better

 Following are the list of enhancements and bug fixes, which we have done as part of Update 8.

 Unlike the earlier layout and skins (Indigo, Azure or others) which used IFrames or frameset, the new layout is entirely frameless.
 We have built it from scratch.
 The output generated is far more SEO friendly, and every page would have its unique URL.

 Unlike the earlier layout and skins (Indigo, Azure or others) which used IFrames or frameset, the new layout is entirely frameless built from scratch.
 This new layout means the output generated is far more SEO friendly, and every page would have its unique URL.

 NOTE You cannot use existing skins such as Azure and Indigo with the new frameless layout.
 We ship two new skins for the frameless layout – “Orange” and “Dark” – and we are going to add more in the next update.

 A few of the enhanced features that are part of the new frameless layout and skin editor:

 Option to enable or disable GDPR compliance.